Raimundo Nina Rodrigues: Theoretical Production

 Considering the author's twenty years of literary production, his work can be classified into four broad areas: forensic medicine, forensic psychiatry, and physical anthropology; studies of public health organization; studies of comparative psychopathology; and the ethnography of the African peoples of Bahia.
 Of all the themes mentioned above, the one that was most representative and encompassed his entire body of work was crime among Black and mixed-race individuals.
 Rodrigues studied various cases of crimes involving Black and mixed-race individuals by examining the bodies, minds, and life stories of each individual, attempting to understand the true motivations that led people to commit crimes.
 Following this line of research, in 1899, Rodrigues wrote the article "Mestiçagem, Degenerescência e Crime" (Mestizaje, Degenerescência e Crime).
 In it, the author cited cases of crimes committed by mixed-race individuals.
 Through the article, he sought to differentiate the influence of degeneration on the perpetrators.
 To carry out this analysis, he carried out craniometric and physiognomic studies of the criminals, based on the parameters of criminology.
-In this way, she analyzed the cases and, through her thesis, confirmed that there is no individual responsibility, and therefore they should be mitigated, since the crimes are the product of the interbreeding of distinct races, which causes recurring degeneration due to this interbreeding.
+In this way, he analyzed the cases and, through his thesis, confirmed that there is no individual responsibility, and therefore they should be mitigated, since the crimes are the product of the interbreeding of distinct races, which causes recurring degeneration due to this interbreeding.

 At the time, there was a broad debate between monogenists—people who did not believe in evolution and were attached to the idea that there was a gradient of perfection, ranging from perfect to less perfect people, starting from a common ancestor—and polygenists, who were concerned with science, believed that humans were the result of biological and natural laws, causing different human origins.
 Therefore, Nina Rodrigues wanted to raise the question of whether or not mixed-race individuals were eugenic—that is, whether they had the capacity to bring improvement to their descendants—with the idea of bringing about the debate about whether mixed-race individuals were a normal and socially viable product or whether they formed an inferior, incapable, and degenerate race.